 Time: allow 15mins walking time

-Details: Take this short stroll from the camping area to Bullock Creek.
+Details: Take a short stroll from the camping area to Bullock Creek.
 The track is not formed or marked.
 At the creek look for native fish including spangled perch Leiopotherapon unicolor, glassfish Ambassis sp. and silver catfish Plotosus argenteus.
 Waterbirds, such as the hoary-headed grebe Poliocephalus poliocephalus and Australasian darter Anhinga novaehollandiae, may be seen searching for food amongst the reeds.
 Shade is limited so try to walk in the cooler parts of the day.

 Stay on formed roads—trail bikes and vehicles are not permitted off-road or on the walking track.

-Mountain bike on Moorinya’s internal roads and firebreaks.
+Cycle on Moorinya’s internal roads and firebreaks.
 Expect to share the roads with wildlife, pedestrians and vehicles.

 For more information, see cycling.

 The park is popular with birdwatchers and nature lovers—165 bird, 40 reptile, 17 mammal, nine frog and seven fish species have been recorded in the park.

 Red-winged parrots Aprosmictus erythropteru, pale headed rosellas Platycercus adscitus and sulphur-crested cockatoos Cacatua galerita are often seen near the camping area, especially at dawn and dusk.

 During the day look for koalas Phascolarctos cinereus sleeping in the canopy, and eastern grey kangaroos Macropus giganteus, common wallaroos Macropus robustus and red kangaroos Macropus rufus seeking shade from the sun’s heat.
 Double-barred finches Taneiopygia bichenovii and chestnut-breasted mannikins Lonchura castaneothorax are often seen feeding on and near the ground, as are squatter pigeons Geophaps scripta.